salt-formulas/salt-formula-jenkins/README.rst

                 keep_num: 6
                 keep_days: 6

 Using job templates in similar way as in jjb.
-For now just 1 defined param is supported.
+For now just 1 defined param is supported:

 .. code-block:: yaml